godotengine/godot-docs/getting_started/editor/command_line_tutorial.rst

 ---------------

 Godot is friends with your filesystem and will not create extra metadata files.
-Simply use ``rm`` to erase a scene file.
+Use ``rm`` to erase a scene file.
 Make sure nothing references that scene or else an error will be thrown upon opening.

 ::